 Savings are King When Investing for Your Future

 Very few people have become successful due to a one-time windfall or inheritance.
 Even people who get that bonus, win some prize or receive a substantial inheritance find that they still need to consistently build their nest eggs.
 Regularly contributing to your investment portfolio provides the seeds and nutrients necessary for real growth.
 You must save regularly during your life.
 The only way to do that is to spend less than you make.
 It’s not rocket science, as they say, but it is powerful.

 Don’t be Afraid to Ask for Help

 Nobody knows everything.
 We all have our limitations.
 The important thing is to know what you don’t know.
 If you’re not good at carpentry, hire a carpenter.
-If you’re not a doctor, don’t set your own broken bones.
+When you’re not a doctor, don’t set your own broken bones.
 If you’re not a lawyer, don’t represent yourself in court.
-And if you’re not a professional investor, please don’t make critical investment decisions without the guidance of an objective and practiced advisor.
+And if don’t consider yourself a successful investor, please don’t make critical investment decisions without the guidance of an objective and practiced advisor.
 The advice of a professional financial advisor can go a long way.
 If you would like help, or even if you just want a second opinion, we are always here to help.